Curtis Fentress: Career

+Fentress Architects became internationally recognized after designing Denver International Airport (DIA), known for its unique white canvas peaked roof and streamlined "curbside to airside" design.
 DIA was voted the "Best Airport in North America" for four consecutive years and the fourth "Favourite American Architecture" landmark completed in the last fifteen years, ahead of the Getty Centre, TransAmerica Building and the Guggenheim Museum.

 Fentress also designed Incheon International Airport in Seoul, South Korea, which was voted the World's Best Airport by Skytrax's 2009 World Airport Awards, a survey of 8.6 million international travellers.

-In May 2008, the City of Los Angeles selected Fentress Architects to modernize Los Angeles International Airport (LAX), the fifth busiest airport in the world.
+In May 2008, the City of Los Angeles selected Fentress Architects to modernize Los Angeles International Airport, the fifth busiest airport in the world.

 Fentress was inducted into the Denver Tourism Hall of Fame in 2009.
-The Tourism Hall of Fame serves as the highest award for Denver's travel industry.
-Fentress designed three of the most important landmarks in Denver, transforming the skyline.

 Fentress designed the Colorado Convention Centre, winner of 18 design awards.
-Sports Authority Field at Mile High is the home of the Denver Broncos.
 Fentress is also the architect for the new Colorado Judicial Centre adjacent to the State Capitol.

-Fentress is internationally recognized for his innovative design portfolio, which included $26 billion of architectural projects worldwide.
+Fentress has a design portfolio of $26 billion architectural projects worldwide.
 Designs by Fentress have been featured in more than 1,200 national and international articles and books and have been honoured with more than 400 awards and accolades for design excellence and innovation.

 In 2010, Fentress was given the Thomas Jefferson Award by the American Institute of Architects.
 The Jefferson Award recognizes Fentress for "a portfolio of accomplishments that evidences great depth while making a significant contribution to the quality of public architecture."

-Curtis Fentress was inducted into the Colorado Business Hall of Fame by Junior Achievement-Rocky Mountain and the Denver Metro Chamber of Commerce in 2017.
+Fentress was inducted into the Colorado Business Hall of Fame by Junior Achievement-Rocky Mountain and the Denver Metro Chamber of Commerce in 2017.

+In 2022, Fentress designed Terminal C at Orlando International Airport.